manuelso/joshualande.github.io/about.md

 title: About
 ---

+Bere it's my about page.

+If you like ask so e queztion write to manuel2101p@ gmail.com

+**Have a nice day!

+___

 ![Here I am at the 2013 Rose Bowl.](/assets/stanford_rosebowl_photo_2013-e1361222975696-940x689.jpg)

 I am a Senior Data Scientist at [Twitter](http://twitter.com) working on